Portis, Horn among 10 former NFL players facing U.S. fraud charges

-WASHINGTON (Reuters) - Federal authorities on Thursday charged 10 former National Football League players for allegedly defrauding a healthcare program for more than $3.4 million by filing false claims for hyperbaric oxygen chambers and other expensive medical equipment.
+WASHINGTON (Reuters) - Federal authorities on Thursday charged 10 former National Football League players for allegedly defrauding a healthcare program of more than $3.4 million by filing false claims for hyperbaric oxygen chambers and other expensive medical equipment.

 Former Washington Redskins running back Clinton Portis, 38, and former Redskins cornerback Carlos Rogers, 38, were among those charged by the U.S. Justice Department.

+Portis, who played nine seasons with Washington and the Denver Broncos, declared bankruptcy in 2015, court records show.
+He sued the NFL in 2013, claiming the league failed to tell him he risked brain damage.

-U.S. authorities also said they plan to file charges against Joe Horn, 47, who holds the New Orleans Saints touchdown record.
+U.S. authorities also said they plan to file charges against Joe Horn, 47, who at one point held the New Orleans Saints’ record for touchdown catches.

 Brian Benczkowski, head of the Justice Department’s criminal division, said the former players filed false claims for expensive equipment like oxygen chambers, cryotherapy machines, and electromagnetic therapy devices designed to be used on horses.